Calliphora quadrimaculata: Immature morphology

 The blue blowfly larvae are made up of a head, three thoracic segments and eight abdominal segments.
-The head is often so small it is hidden in the thoracic segment it has two lobes, a pair of antennae and also a pair of maxillary palps which are bristle like hairs attached to the mouthparts of the larvae that serve as an additional sensory structure.
+The head is often so small it is hidden in the thoracic segment, and it has two lobes, a pair of antennae and also a pair of maxillary palps which are bristle like hairs attached to the mouthparts of the larvae that serve as an additional sensory structure.
 The mouth is situated at the lower front part of the head and has a pair of hardened mouth hooks.
 The oral sclerite in the Calliphora quadrimaculata is short compared to other species in the same family.
-On the first thoracic segment has a pair of spiracles and the rest of the body segments are separated by narrow spines which are very large in the C. quadrimaculata this is seen as a key identifying feature in larval stage.
+On the first thoracic segment is a pair of spiracles and the rest of the body segments are separated by narrow spines which are very large in the C. quadrimaculata, and this is seen as a key identifying feature in larval stage.

 Mature morphology

 The adult New Zealand blue blowfly is New Zealand's largest native blowfly with body lengths of 9.5–15.0 mm.
-It has a head, thorax and abdomen and a pair of wings.
+It has a head, thorax and abdomen, and a pair of wings.
 The head is holoptic in males meaning that the eyes meet on the mid front line of the head and in females the head is dichoptic meaning the two eyes are separated.
 Eyes are densely haired in both male and female.
 The thorax has very large orange spiracles which are essentially holes that serve as the insect's respiratory system.
-The thorax is mostly a black except on the scutellum which is the lower part of the thorax on the dorsal side which is a brownish colour.
-The mesonotum which are middle sclerotized plates on the dorsal surface of the thorax are evenly grey dusted.
+The thorax is mostly black except on the scutellum (the lower part of the thorax on the dorsal side) which is a brownish colour.
+The mesonotum (the middle sclerotized plates on the dorsal surface) of the thorax are evenly grey dusted.
 The bases of the wings are darkened with a brown tinge and the veins are brown.
-There are six legs the femoral part are blackish brown with a thin grey dusting and the tibiae are a reddish brown.
-The abdomen is ground colour black with no dusting it has reflections that are metallic violet or blue green in colour.
+There femoral parts of the legs are blackish brown with a thin grey dusting and the tibiae are a reddish brown.
+The abdomen is black with no dusting, and violet or blue-green iridescence.